Victory Capital’s Corporate Responsibility Statement

 Victory Capital’s Approach to Responsible Investing

 As a global asset management firm operating a next-generation business model that combines boutique investment qualities with the benefits of a fully integrated, centralized operating and distribution platform, Victory Capital strongly advocates independent decision-making and investment processes.
+Each of our investment franchises and Solutions Platform follow an approach to integrating ESG considerations that best suits its autonomous investment process or the objectives of its clients.

 • We will incorporate ESG issues into investment analysis and decision-making processes.